Practice Peer Review

 About Practice Peer Review

-Participants can either nominate a peer or be matched with someone based on their interests and requirements.
+Participants can nominate a peer or be matched with someone based on their interests and requirements.

 The program has been approved for:

-To claim CPD you must participate in and complete the program.
+To claim CPD hours you must complete the program.

 How to apply